 Forge Lasting Bonds

 Climbing Kilimanjaro is a transformative experience.
 It demands strength, perseverance, and encouragement.
-As families tackle various terrains from the lush rainforests at the base to the arid summit, they learn to support and motivate each other, strengthening their familial bonds.
+As tackle various terrains from the lush rainforests at the base to the arid summit, they learn to support and motivate each other, strengthening their familial bonds.

 Experience Nature at Its Grandest